tjoyner/ofvioletsandlicorice/chapter1.md

 This was why he'd been called there, to the land of the great reds, of the many great vineyards.
 <br/><br/><br/>

 Daniel ate the salad with pleasure, appreciating the radish and green pepper, tender carrots, salty capers, small black olives, valerian and endive, cucumber and lettuce heart.
 He discarded the garlic clove, but appreciated its scent, sweet and dry.
-He drank half a bottle of fortified mineral water, and rose from the table satisfied.
+He drank half a bottle of fortified mineral water and rose from the table satisfied.
 He waved as he walked through the tables, took his key from the box behind the counter, and climbed the stairs to his room.
 He decided to sleep a couple of hours before going to his appointment.
 <br/><br/><br/>

 Amalia recognized him as soon as he entered the *Tastevin*.
 He was the clumsy man she'd seen emerge from beneath the hazel trees of Ginotta.
 She felt an immediate tenderness towards the large figure, awkward, blue-eyed with stiff, reddish hair matted on his broad forehead.
 He wore a carrot-colored linen jacket, very large, a pair of blue denim jeans, and a pomegranate-red collarless shirt with clear mother of pearl buttons, like those from Provence.